georgwittberger/jamstack-ecommerce-example/README.md

   sending their shopping cart to the API server.
 This server transforms the cart data into a proper Salesforce order and transmits the records via the Salesforce REST API.
+- **Delegated Logout via Salesforce:** When logging out on the website visitors can be redirected to a special logout page in the Lightning Community to log them out there as well and then return to the website.

 ## JAMStack Architecture